topcoder-platform/legacy-challenge-migration-script/README.md

 To know how to use foreman follow this [link](https://theforeman.org/manuals/1.24/#2.Quickstart)

 ### Deployment
- To simplyfies deployment, we're using docker.
+ To simplify deployment, we're using docker.
 To build the images or run the container:
 ```
 cd <legacy-challenge-migration-cli>/docker